tusharahlawat29/CMS-Pharma-Data-Pipeline-Dissertation/README.md

 # CMS Pharma Data Pipeline — Dissertation Practical Work

-This repository contains the technical implementation supporting the dissertation "[your dissertation title]" submitted to BSBI/UCA.
+This repository contains the technical implementation supporting the dissertation "Architecting an Automated Cloud Data Pipeline for Pharmaceutical Operations Controlling and Inventory Analytics Using Azure Databricks" submitted to BSBI/UCA.

 ## Contents
 - `01_notebooks/` — Databricks notebooks implementing the Bronze-Silver-Gold